thosgood/this-weeks-finds/markdown/51-100/week081.md

 obtaining a closed 3-form on G. Call this 3-form W, too.
 Then, given any smooth function from S\^3 into G we can pull back W to S\^3 and integrate it over S\^3.
-If we choose the constant k right, the result will be an integer \-\-- the integer we were looking for.
+If we choose the constant k right, the result will be an integer --- the integer we were looking for.

 Hmm, this is getting technical.
-Well, it\'ll keep getting more technical.
+Well, it'll keep getting more technical.
 Just stop reading when it becomes unpleasant.

 Okay, these topological facts about the group G have a bunch of cool consequences.
-One trick usually goes by the name of the \"WZW action\", which refers to Wess, Zumino, and Witten.
-Say we have smooth function f from S\^2 to G. Since pi_2(G) = 0 we can extend f to a smooth function F from the 3-dimensional ball, D\^3, to G. (This is just another way of
-\"pulling the balloon tight\" as mentioned above.)
+One trick usually goes by the name of the "WZW action", which refers to Wess, Zumino, and Witten.
+Say we have smooth function f from S\^2 to G. Since pi_2(G) = 0 we can extend f to a smooth function F from the 3-dimensional ball, D\^3, to G. (This is just another way of "pulling the balloon tight" as mentioned above.)
 Now we can use F to pull back the magic 3-form W to D\^3, and then we can integrate the resulting 3-form over D\^3 to get a number S(f) called the Wess-Zumino-Witten action.

 Unfortunately, this number depends on the choice of the function F extending f to the ball.
-Fortunately, it doesn\'t depend too much on F.
+Fortunately, it doesn't depend too much on F.
-Say we extended f to some other function F\' from the ball to G. Then F together with F\' define a map from S\^3 to G, and we know from the previous stuff that the integral of the pullback of W over this S\^3 is an integer.
+Say we extended f to some other function F' from the ball to G. Then F together with F' define a map from S\^3 to G, and we know from the previous stuff that the integral of the pullback of W over this S\^3 is an integer.
 So changing our choice of an extension of f only changes S(f) by an integer.
 This means that the exponential of the WZW action: